-- HHA will review its hardship policies with families during its intake and recertification process and will consider if a household qualifies for a hardship exemption at the time of a potential termination of assistance that is due to an MTW activity. - There is no limit to the number of hardships that a household may receive. - If a household is approved for a hardship, and subsequently experiences another adverse event while still in hardship status, they may request an additional hardship that might further reduce their TTP. - If a household is approved for a hardship, they are not required to report subsequent income increases during the period of their approved hardship. - If a household is approved for a temporary hardship, when that hardship is scheduled to expire the household will be notified and may request an extension.
+- HHA will review its hardship policies with families during its intake and recertification process and will consider if a household qualifies for a hardship exemption at the time of a potential termination of assistance that is due to an MTW activity. - If a household is approved for a hardship, and subsequently experiences another adverse event while still in hardship status, they may request an additional hardship that might further reduce their TTP. - If a household is approved for a hardship, they are not required to report subsequent income increases during the period of their approved hardship. - If a household is approved for a temporary hardship, when that hardship is scheduled to expire the household will be notified and may request an extension.
 When a hardship expires, the household will return to paying the tiered rent assigned according to their prior/retrospective gross income at their last triennial income examination. - If the head of household, spouse, or co-head of household becomes elderly or disabled, the household is eligible to be excluded from the tiered rent and return to the traditional incomebased rent policy. - This hardship policy presents eligibility criteria and remedies for different types of hardships.
 The different types of hardships below are not mutually exclusive.
 If a household's circumstances correspond to more than one type of hardship, they will receive the hardship most beneficial to them.